Skip to main content

 What to Disclose

-• all current and pending projects (including the project that is the subject of the application), regardless of whether support is provided through Ohio State, through another organization, or directly to the individual, and regardless of whether the project has monetary value
+• all current and pending resources made available, or expected to be made available, to the individual in support of the individual’s research and development efforts (including the project that is the subject of the application), regardless of whether i) support is foreign or domestic, ii) support is provided through Ohio State or directly to the individual, or iii) the resource has monetary value

-• current or pending participation in, or applications to, programs sponsored by foreign governments, instrumentalities or entities, including foreign-government sponsored talent recruitment programs (Disclosure placement may be contract dependent).
-As of May 20, 2024, individuals participating in a malign foreign talent recruitment program are not eligible to serve as a senior/key person on an NSF award
+• current or pending participation in, or applications to, programs sponsored by foreign governments, instrumentalities or entities, including foreign talent recruitment programs (disclosure placement may be contract dependent)

 • postdoctoral scholars, students, or visiting scholars who are supported by an external entity, whose research activities are not intended for use on the project/proposal being proposed and have an associated time commitment